yuanweize/Czech-Visa-Application-Status-Check/README.md

  - Notes:
 	 - The service prefers using the uv-created virtualenv Python (`.venv/bin/python` on Linux) when available.
 You can override with `--python-exe /full/path/to/python` during `--install`.
 	 - `--status` uses `systemctl --no-pager` to avoid blocking output.
+	 - Hot reloading works with systemd services - edit `.env` file and changes will be applied automatically

 ## License / 许可证
 [MIT](LICENSE)